-driving application: application that uses a signature creation system to create a signature or a signature validation application in order to validate digital signatures or a signature augmentation application to augment digital signatures elDAS regulation: Regulation (eu) no 910/2014 of the European parliament and of the council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC proof of existence: evidence that proves that an object existed at a specific date/time signature validation application: an application that validates a signature against a signature validation policy, consisting of a set of validation constraints and that outputs a status indication (i.e. the signature validation status) and a signature validation report signature validation policy: list of constraints processed by the signature validation application signature validation report: comprehensive report of the validation provided by the signature validation application to the driving application and allowing the driving application to inspect details of the decisions made during validation and investigate the detailed causes for the status indication provided by the signature validation application signature validation service policy: set of rules indicating the applicability of a signature validation service to a particular community and / or class of application with common security signature validation: process of verifying and confirming that a digital signature is technically valid signature validation service: system accessible via a communication network, that validates a digital signature subscriber: legal or natural person bound by agreement with Connective to any subscriber obligations.
+• the SSA has the raw signature created in its RQSCD and returns it to the SCA driving application: application that uses a signature creation system to create a signature or a signature validation application in order to validate digital signatures or a signature augmentation application to augment digital signatures elDAS regulation: Regulation (eu) no 910/2014 of the European parliament and of the council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC proof of existence: evidence that proves that an object existed at a specific date/time remote (qualified) signature creation device: (qualified) signature creation device used remotely from signer perspective and provides control of signing operation on the signer's behalf signature validation application: an application that validates a signature against a signature validation policy, consisting of a set of validation constraints and that outputs a status indication (i.e. the signature validation status) and a signature validation report signature validation policy: list of constraints processed by the signature validation application signature validation report: comprehensive report of the validation provided by the signature validation application to the driving application and allowing the driving application to inspect details of the decisions made during validation and investigate the detailed causes for the status indication provided by the signature validation application signature validation service policy: set of rules indicating the applicability of a signature validation service to a particular community and / or class of application with common security signature validation: process of verifying and confirming that a digital signature is technically valid signature validation service: system accessible via a communication network, that validates a digital signature subscriber: legal or natural person bound by agreement with Connective to any subscriber obligations.
 In the Connective ecosystem, subscribers consist as well from customers (service providers) that have signed a contract with Connective as end-users who only have accepted the terms and conditions of the services they are using validation of qualified electronic signature: validation as specified in Regulation (EU) No 910/2014 [i.1], Article 32 validation of qualified electronic seals: validation as specified in Regulation (EU) No 910/2014 [i.1], Article 40 validation: process of verifying and confirming that a certificate or a digital signature is valid